Last Updated on June 23, 2022 by Gary Stephen

 Usually, it’s not a problem, we put them on high shelves, and our dogs can’t reach them.
 But then you have a cat, and your perfect plan is suddenly quite flawed.
 So many of our favorite and easy-to-care-for houseplants are often the wrong choice to put with your pets.
 They cause diarrhea, vomiting, stomach cramps, throat swelling, and foaming.
 To be blunt, they can kill your pet outright.

-Why do my pets eat my plants?
+Why do my dogs, cats eat my plants which may be poisonous?

 This has been a debate raging for a while.
 Most people will say that dogs or cats eat grass or plants because they are feeling ill.
 Others believe it’s instead a case of curiosity.
 Dogs and cats explore the world as much with their noses as they do with their tongues and mouths.
 Whatever the reason your dog or cat decides to take a nibble, it is best to ensure there isn’t anything in the house they shouldn’t be nibbling on, lest it makes them sick.